awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 + [Connecting to your Windows instance if you lose your private key](#replacing-lost-key-pair-windows)
 + [Deleting your key pair](#delete-key-pair)

-## Preparing a key pair<a name="prepare-key-pair"></a>
+## Creating or importing a key pair<a name="prepare-key-pair"></a>

-You can use Amazon EC2 to create a new key pair or import an existing key pair\.
+You can use Amazon EC2 to create a new key pair, or you can import an existing key pair\.

 **Topics**
 + [Option 1: Create a key pair using Amazon EC2](#having-ec2-create-your-key-pair)